Coronavirus (COVID-19): Pregnancy FAQs

 - Clean and disinfect things that people touch a lot, like phones, doorknobs, and counters.

-Can Coronavirus Cause Problems for a Woman's Pregnancy or Her Baby?
+Can Coronavirus (COVID-19) Cause Problems for a Woman's Pregnancy or Her Baby?

-If I Get Coronavirus While I'm Pregnant, Can I Pass it to My Baby?
+If I Get Coronavirus (COVID-19) While I'm Pregnant, Can I Pass it to My Baby?

 There's not enough research yet to know if coronavirus can spread to babies during pregnancy or birth.
-The virus has not been found in amniotic fluid or breast milk, but a few babies born to mothers with coronavirus have tested positive for the virus.
+It seems that the virus is not likely to spread to the baby from amniotic fluid or breast milk, but some babies born to mothers with coronavirus have tested positive for the virus.
+Doctors recommend testing healthy babies born to mothers with coronavirus, if tests are available.
+This will help with plans to care for the baby in the hospital and when the baby is home.

-What Should I Do if I Am Pregnant and Get Sick?
+What Should I Do if I'm Pregnant and Get Sick?

-The symptoms of coronavirus are like those of other respiratory viruses, like colds and the flu.
-So chances are, unless you get tested, you won't know if you have coronavirus.
-Call your health care provider right away if you have any symptoms, such as a cough, fever, or trouble breathing.
+The symptoms of COVID-19 can be like those of other viruses, like colds and the flu.
+So chances are, unless you get tested, you won't know if you have COVID-19.
+Call your health care provider right away if you have any symptoms, such as:

 Most people who get sick can be cared for at home with fluids and rest.
 But if you need to see a health care provider, call the office or hospital before going in.
 For emergencies, call 911.